Devin vs Cursor

 Is Devin or Cursor better?

 It depends on your specific workflow and priorities.
-Devin is best for: Teams wanting to delegate entire coding tasks to an autonomous AI agent, while Cursor excels at: Developers who want AI deeply integrated into their coding workflow.
-Teams that prioritize fully autonomous coding tend to prefer Devin, whereas those who value vs code familiarity with ai superpowers lean toward Cursor.
+Devin is best for: teams piloting autonomous engineering for self-contained tasks, while Cursor excels at: engineers who want maximum AI capability and don't mind a different IDE.
+Teams that prioritize fully autonomous execution tend to prefer Devin, whereas those who value strongest agent mode in market lean toward Cursor.
 We recommend trying both with a small project before committing, as the best choice often comes down to personal preference and existing team tooling.
 See the full comparison table above for a feature-by-feature breakdown.

 How much does Devin cost compared to Cursor?

-Devin pricing: Enterprise pricing, $500/month for teams.
-Cursor pricing: Free tier, Pro $20/month, Business $40/user/month.
+Devin pricing: Custom enterprise pricing; significantly higher than IDE-based tools.
+Cursor pricing: $20/mo Pro, $40/mo Business.
 Keep in mind that the cheapest option is not always the best value.
 Consider factors like time saved, team productivity gains, and integration costs when evaluating total cost of ownership.
-Many teams find that the tool with the higher sticker price actually saves money through increased efficiency.
+Many teams find that the tool with the higher sticker price saves money through increased efficiency.
 Both tools offer free tiers or trials, so you can evaluate the ROI before committing to a paid plan.

 Can I switch from Devin to Cursor?